High Magnesium Foods & Recipes

 This can be problematic because this is a large volume of powder to consume.
 Secondly, it may give you diarrhea if your body is not used to absorbing magnesium in this form or this quantity, particularly if you have digestive issues.
 Hence, you should strive to get as much magnesium as possible from food and only use supplements to top up, if necessary.
 As always, start slowly.

-Does Magnesium Help with Constipation?
+Does Magnesium Help with Keto Constipation?

 Because magnesium is harder to find on a ketogenic diet that does not emphasise non-starchy vegetables and is excreted more rapidly, we can see symptoms of low levels like constipation.